-Stonehenge Stone Circle Access Tours are special tours operated before and after opening hours to allow a small group of visitors to walk among the stones as people have done for thousands of years.
-There are no more than 30 people on a tour, and the tours are offered on a very limited basis.
-It will cost £35 for an adult or £21 for children aged 5-15 (rates are good until the end of March 2018).
-Children under 5 are free.
+Stonehenge Stone Circle Experience tours are special tours operated before and after opening hours to allow a small group of visitors to walk among the stones as people have done for thousands of years.
+Tours are limited to 30 people, and they generally sell out well ahead of time.

 You can NOT touch the stones on this tour or any other.
 Too much damage has been done over the years, and they want to preserve the site for many generations to come.

 As of July 2023, the price for adults is £59 (or £65 with gift aid) and the price for children is £35 (£40 with gift aid).
 If you're an English Heritage member, adults are £45 (£50 gift aid) and kids are £27 (£32 gift aid).
 Children under 5 are free, as are carers for those with disabilities.

 For those who are wondering whether it's really worth it, check out my dad's Facebook comments afterwards: